aws-samples/aws-refactoring-to-serverless/patterns/extract_message_filter.md

 The filtering logic can be placed in CDK or CloudFormation to make the application topology explicit.
 For a CDK example written in Typescript, please see [/code/message-filter](/code/message-filter).

-2. For SNS: If existing architecture is already using SNS, look at [SNS Filter Policy](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) to move out the filtering logic from the code.
+2. If existing architecture is already using SNS, look at [SNS Filter Policy](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) to move out the filtering logic from the code.